What Karma Really Means (It's Not Cosmic Revenge)

 Why do people steal?
 Because a thought of "I want that" arose first.
 Why do people lash out in anger?
 Because resentment was already brewing.
 Every harmful action starts as a thought.
 The Avatamsaka Sutra puts it simply: "Everything is created by the mind."

 This has practical implications.
-If you want to change your karma, watching your actions isn't enough—you need to watch your thoughts.
-When a harmful impulse arises, even if you don't act on it, you've already planted a seed.
-The seed is weaker than if you'd acted, but if that same thought arises again and again, it gains power until eventually it becomes action.
+If you want to change your karma, watching your actions is not enough; you need to watch your thoughts.
+When a harmful impulse arises, even if you do not act on it, you have already planted a seed.
+The seed is weaker than if you acted, but if that same thought arises again and again, it gains power until it becomes action.

-There's an old Buddhist saying that captures this perfectly: "The wise guard the cause; the foolish fear only the consequence."
+There is an old Buddhist saying that captures this perfectly: "The wise guard the cause; the foolish fear only the consequence."
 Someone who understands karma is careful at the level of thought, stopping negative patterns before they manifest.
-Someone who doesn't understand karma acts carelessly and only panics when consequences arrive—by which point the cause is already planted.
+Someone who does not understand karma acts carelessly and only panics when consequences arrive, by which point the cause is already planted.

 Why You're Not Just Responsible for Yourself